-Strategies for reducing sodium intake when dining out: In restaurants, batterfried foods tend to be salty, as do combination dishes such as soups or pasta with sauce.
-Selecting plain foods from the menu-such as grilled or roasted entrees, baked potatoes, and salad dressed with oil and vinegar-can reduce salt intake.
+Strategies for reducing sodium intake when dining out: In restaurants, batter-fried foods tend to be salty, as do combination dishes such as soups or pasta with sauce.
+Selecting plain foods from the menu-such as grilled or roasted entrees, baked potatoes, and salad dressed with oil and vinegarcan reduce salt intake.
 Most restaurants comply with requests for sauces and dressings to be served on the side or for dishes to be prepared without added salt.
+It is helpful to substitute a side salad or fresh fruit in place of fries or other salty items.
+You can also request that they leave off salt when they are cooking vegetable side dishes.
+Beware of words like "smoked" or "blackened" as these foods are generally high in salt.
 (See page 3 for tips on selecting a restaurant.)